What Percentage of Personal Injury Cases Go to Trial?

 - Each party will have the opportunity to talk with the mediator on their own.

 - An arbitration and a mediation are different in that both parties testify before the arbitrator.
 A mediation is more informal.
 Arbitrations and mediations can be binding or not.
 Tenina Law has experience in both binding and non-binding arbitrations for personal injury cases.
-Our attorneys have served as arbitrators.
+Our attorney have served as arbitrators.
 This will allow your attorney to see the case from many perspectives and help maximize your case’s value.

 How to Present a Strong Case